-We would like to draw your attention regarding a great Rollepaal technique: the Differential Scanning Calorimetry (DSC) for the materials research.
+We would like to draw your attention to a great Rollepaal technique: The Differential Scanning Calorimetry (DSC) for materials research.

 Rollepaal offers:

-DSC technique to determine degree of Gelation of un-plasticized PVC (UPVC) on a regular basis for the PVC pipe industry.
+DSC technique to determine the degree of Gelation of un-plasticized PVC (UPVC) regularly for the PVC pipe industry.

 Analysis of the samples can be done quickly (within two weeks), thus less waiting time.